What are adverse credit mortgages?

 Having an adverse credit product option means that borrowers who are not able to get a mortgage from a traditional high-street lender may still be able to get the mortgage they need to buy their house.

-Traditionally, adverse credit homeloans have higher interest rates because of the increased risk to the lender.
-However adverse credit mortgage products are now well established they are not really all that different to the mortgage products offered by high street lenders.
+Adverse credit homeloans have higher interest rates because of the increased risk to the lender.

 The terms light, medium and heavy adverse credit represent the level of adverse credit a borrower may have within each product range.
 This varies from lender to lender.
 For example, a light or low adverse product may allow for one missed mortgage or rent payment in the last 12 months and up to £2000 of CCJs.
 A heavy adverse product, however, may have no limits on payments missed or CCJs - typically, the more adverse credit, the higher the interest rate charged.
 They may also vary in loan-to-value available.